PRATIKK0709/NavigationLink-Implementation/README.md

-# NavigationLink - Implementation
+# SwiftUI NavigationLink - Implementation

-# SwiftUI NavigationLink Demo

 This is a simple example of how to implement navigation in a SwiftUI app using the `NavigationLink` component.
 In this demo, we have a list of items, and when you tap on an item, it takes you to a detail view that displays information about that item.